strogiyotec/go-wiskey/README.md

 # Description

-Dead simple lsm implementation which stores values in the vlog which makes decreases write amplification of lsm tree during merging
+Dead simple lsm implementation which stores values in the vlog which decreases write amplification of lsm tree during merging

 # Things that are implemented